Jhor Moreno: Career

-He won the silver medal in his event at the 2017 Pan American Weightlifting Championships held in Miami, United States.
+Moreno won the silver medal in his event at the 2017 Pan American Weightlifting Championships held in Miami, United States.
 In that same year, he competed in the men's 85 kg event at the World Weightlifting Championships held in Anaheim, California, United States.
-He won the bronze medal in the Snatch in the men's 89 kg event at the 2018 World Weightlifting Championships held in Ashgabat, Turkmenistan.
+Moreno won the bronze medal in the Snatch in the men's 89 kg event at the 2018 World Weightlifting Championships held in Ashgabat, Turkmenistan.

-He won the gold medal in his event at the 2021 Pan American Weightlifting Championships held in Guayaquil, Ecuador.
+Moreno won the gold medal in his event at the 2021 Pan American Weightlifting Championships held in Guayaquil, Ecuador.
 A month later, he competed in the men's 89 kg event at the 2021 World Weightlifting Championships held in Tashkent, Uzbekistan.

-He won the gold medal in the men's 96 kg Snatch event at the 2022 Bolivarian Games held in Valledupar, Colombia.
+Moreno won the gold medal in the men's 96 kg Snatch event at the 2022 Bolivarian Games held in Valledupar, Colombia.
 He also won the silver medal in the men's 96 kg Clean & Jerk event.
 He won the gold medal in the men's 102 kg event at the 2022 Pan American Weightlifting Championships held in Bogotá, Colombia.